zoeskan/MCB185/unit5-containers.md

 https://en.wikipedia.org/wiki/Birthday_problem

-+ Variation 1: try making the calendar a list
-+ Variation 2: try making the birthdays a list
+In this program, you must use a list for the birthdays.
+For example, if there are 23 people in the classroom, the list has a length of 23.

 The first few lines of your program should look something like this: